gabors-data-analysis/gabors-data-analysis.github.io/_pages/talks-thesis.md

 In particular, to discuss data analysis as a process, we'll discuss 7 topics about how data analysis will...

- * Start with a question
+1. First comes a research topic and a specific question
- * Require data collection or selection
+2. Data collection is the foundation for all empirical work
- * Include a great of cleaning and organizing the data, necessary but hard
+3. Cleaning and organizing the data is a necessary and time-consuming part
- * Rely on exploratory data analysis that helps preparation and analysis
+4. Exploratory data analysis helps both data preparation and analysis
- * Feature analytical (statistical/econometric) work that tests and estimates model(s)
+5. Analytical work tests hypotheses and estimates model(s)
- * Present results in a user friendly way
+6. Results shall be presented in a user friendly way
- * Eventually answer the original question and discuss generality
+7. Finally, we answer the original question and discuss generality

 ### A case study
 Throughout the talk I will use a case study from my textbook on family ownership of firms and management quality.
-The case study is based on the [World Management Survey](https://gabors-data-analysis.com/casestudies/#ch21a-founderfamily-ownership-and-quality-of-management).
+The case study is based on the [World Management Survey](https://gabors-data-analysis.com/casestudies/#ch21a-founderfamily-ownership-and-quality-of-management), data from [WMS](https://gabors-data-analysis.com/datasets/wms-management-survey/)

 ![wms](images/wms.png){:height="70%" width="70%"}